Basic properties of critical lognormal multiplicative chaos: Introduction

-For a fixed $t > 0$, the covariance structure of the process $(X_t(x))_{x \in \R}$ can be computed to be
+For a fixed $t > 0$, the covariance structure of the process $(X_t(x))_{x \in\mathbb{R}}$ can be computed to be

-For any interval $I \subset \R$ of length less than or equal to $1$ and $x \in I$ we denote
+For any interval $I \subset\mathbb{R}$ of length less than or equal to $1$ and $x \in I$, we denote

 to obtain the decomposition $X_t(x) = X_t(I) + X_t^I(x)$, where $X_t(I)$ is independent of the process $(X_t^I(x))_{x \in I}$.
-Since $\Cone_t(I) = \Cone_{\log 1/|I|}(I)$ for $t \geq \log 1/|I|$, we denote $X(I) := X_{\log 1/|I|}(I)$.
-Owing to the geometry of the construction, the field $(X_t(x))$ satisfies the following scale invariance property: for all intervals $I \subset \R$ and $e^{-t} < |I| < 1$ we have
+Since $\mathcal{C}_t(I) = \mathcal{C}_{\log1/|I|}(I)$ for $t \geq\log 1/|I|$, we denote $X(I):= X_{\log1/|I|}(I)$.
+Owing to the geometry of the construction, the field $(X_t(x))$ satisfies the following scale invariance property: for all intervals $I \subset\mathbb{R}$ and $e^{-t} < |I| < 1$, we have

 where $X'$ is an independent realization of the field $X$.
-For reader's convenience we give the geometric explanation for this scaling property in the appendix.
+For the reader's convenience, we give the geometric explanation for this scaling property in the \hyperref[app]{Appendix}.

-For $\beta \in (0,\sqrt{2})$ we construct the measures $\mu_{\beta,t}$ on the unit interval by setting
+For $\beta\in(0,\sqrt{2})$, we construct the measures $\mu_{\beta,t}$ on the unit interval by setting

-for all intervals $I \subset [0,1]$.
-This construction fits into the framework of Kahane's theory of multiplicative chaos \cite{K2}, which implies that almost surely the limit $\mu_\beta = \lim_{t \to \infty} \mu_{\beta,t}$ exists in the sense of weak convergence of measures and that the limit measure satisfies $\mu_\beta(I) > 0$ for all intervals $I \subset [0,1]$.
-The scaling property \eqref{eq:x-exact-scale-invariance} implies that the measures $\mu_\beta$ are exactly scale invariant, especially that
+for all intervals $I \subset[0,1]$.
+This construction fits into the framework of Kahane's theory of multiplicative chaos \cite{K2}, which implies that almost surely the limit $\mu_\beta= \lim_{t \to\infty} \mu_{\beta,t}$ exists in the sense of weak convergence of measures and that the limit measure satisfies $\mu_\beta(I) > 0$ for all intervals $I \subset[0,1]$.
+The scaling property (\ref {eqx-exact-scale-invariance}) implies that the measures $\mu_\beta$ are exactly scale invariant, especially that

-where $\mu_\beta'$ is an independent realization of $\mu_\beta$ and $X(I)$, defined as above, is a centered Gaussian random variable of variance $\log \frac{1}{|I|}$.
+where $\mu_\beta'$ is an independent realization of $\mu_\beta$ and $X(I)$, defined as above, is a centered Gaussian random variable of variance $\log\frac{1}{|I|}$.

-Kahane's work also implies that the corresponding construction for $\beta \geq \sqrt{2}$ results in degenerate limit measures, i.e. the limit measure will be almost surely null.
-However, the exact scaling relation above makes sense for all $\beta > 0$.
-It has recently been shown by Duplantier, Rhodes, Sheffield and Vargas \cite{drsv12-1} that by defining
+Kahane's work also implies that the corresponding construction for $\beta\geq\sqrt{2}$ results in degenerate limit measures, that is, the limit measure will be almost surely null.
+However, the exact scaling relation above makes sense for all $\beta> 0$.
+It has recently been shown by Duplantier, Rhodes, Sheffield and Vargas \cite{drsv12-1} that by defining for each interval $I\subset[0,1]$